The Versatility of Plastic and Composite Blades

 The Potential of Plastic Blades

 Just because metal doctor blades might be the industry’s go-to option, that doesn’t mean they are the only ones available to you.
-You might find that plastic blades or composite blades are the better choices for specific equipment and jobs.
+You might find that plastic blades or composite blades are better choices for specific equipment and jobs.
 That is why Allison Systems Corporation is the preferred choice no matter what your preference in doctor blades.

 We offer an assortment of different doctor blades, containment blades, and end seals for flexo and gravure printing applications to help you get the results you desire.
 You will find blades made from fiberglass, graphite, Delrin, nylon, UHMW, and even polyester in a variety of different thicknesses.
 Contact us today with any questions about the durability and efficiency of our plastic and composite blades.